dev-tty0/Piforce-Web/README.md

 Using the image is very simple:

-- On powerup, a wireless network called 'naomi' will be created, you can connect to this with the password 'segarocks' using your phone/laptop/tablet.
+- On powerup, a wireless network called 'naomi' will be created, you can connect to this with the password '**segarocks**' using your phone/laptop/tablet.
 - Then visit any page (gg.com, asda.org, a.uk etc) and you will be automatically re-directed to a webpage showing clickable images and links to the games which are on your card.
 - Selecting the image or link will load the game.

 # Supported Wireless Cards

-This image was created and confirmed to be working with a Netgear wg111v2.
+This image was created and confirmed to be working with a **Netgear wg111v2**.
 These cards are cheap and widely available.
 In theory, any card supported by a raspbian wheezy image _should _ work, however I have not tried them, and cannot guarantee it will work.
 A list of these cards can be found here: http://elinux.org/RPi_USB_Wi-Fi_Adapters

 Note that if you do try multiple cards, you will need to re-burn the image each time, this is as otherwise each new card will be registered as a new interface (wlan0, wlan1, wlan2 etc) which will cause the script to fail.